Hands-Off Property Investing

 The buying process is straightforward.
 Find a decent solicitor and get them to do their job.
-That’s the easiest way to do hands off property investing right there!
+That’s the easiest way to do hands-off property investing right there!

 You now own the place, so you need someone to find you either a tenant or a buyer.
 If you’re renting it out, then a letting agent is required.
-For just a ‘Tenant Find Only’ service, most agents will charge around 50% of one months rent, as a ballpark figure.
+For just a ‘Tenant Find Only’ service, most agents will charge around 50% of one month’s rent, as a ballpark figure.
 If you go fully managed, then it will usually be covered under one price (we’ll look at that next).

 As we just touched on, letting agents can also fully manage the tenants during their stay at your property.
-That means they are the first point of contact for the tenants, and will field all queries etc. through a filtering process before it comes to you.
+That means they are the first point of contact for the tenants and will field all queries etc. through a filtering process before it comes to you.

-Now quite a lot of agents are absolutely shite, and will just ask you what to do in every instance.
+Now quite a lot of agents are absolutely awful, and will just ask you what to do in every instance.
 But the good ones will at least come to you with recommendations and a solution already worked out.

 For example, if the tenant rings up and moans about a leaking tap, a decent agent will get a quote lined up before even speaking to you.
 Some agents, if the works are low priced (and you’ve already agreed to it) will just get the work fixed without bothering you.

 Because managing subcontractors is like herding sheep, there is always a cost for project management.
-As a rough guide, plan for about 10% of the works budget for a project manager.
+As a rough guide, plan for about 10-15% of the works budget for a project manager.

-You can see that even though you’re outsourcing the jobs, you still have to spend time and effort finding the right people in the first place.
+Even though you’re outsourcing the jobs, you still have to spend time and effort finding the right people in the first place.
 Then there’s the issue of how do you know if you’ve got good people?!

 But you have to decide what is more important, and what your hourly rate is.

-But if you’ve got an average paying job or better, then chances are it makes more sense to outsource some of these processes.
+But if you’ve got an average-paying job or better, then chances are it makes more sense to outsource some of these processes.